BeileiCui/MS-TFAL/README.md

 git clone https://github.com/BeileiCui/MSS-TFAL.git
 ```

-2. You need to download the [EndoVis18 Dataset](https://endovissub2018-roboticscenesegmentation.grand-challenge.org/Home/) and generate the synthetic noisy dataset.
-Make sure ```./dataset/Endovis2018_MSS_TFAL.py``` works.
+2. You need to download the [EndoVis18 Dataset](https://endovissub2018-roboticscenesegmentation.grand-challenge.org/Home/) and generate the dataset with synthetic noise.
+Make sure ```./dataset/Endovis2018_MSS_TFAL.py``` works before next step.
 We recommend your directory tree be like:
 ```
 $./MSSTFAL/dataset/
 ├── endovis18